MicrosoftEdge/WebView2Feedback/FindOnPage.md

             FindDirection = CoreWebView2FindDirection.Forward
         };

-        // Use the default UI provided by WebView2 for the find operation. webView.CoreWebView2.FindController.SuppressDefaultDialog = false;
+        // By default Find will use the default UI and highlight all matches.
+If you want different behavior
-        webView.CoreWebView2.FindController.ShouldHighlightAllMatches = true;
+        // you can change the SuppressDefaultDialog and ShouldHighlightAllMatches properties here.

         // Start the find operation with the specified configuration. await webView.CoreWebView2.FindController.StartFindAsync(findConfiguration);